Somi-AI/awesome-ai-tools/README.md

 # awesome-ai-tools
 An awesome list of AI tools to help you automate, optimize, and accelerate your daily workflows.

+Feel free to contribute and also submit your AI tools on Somi AI for free

 Welcome to Awesome AI Tools — a curated directory of the best generative AI tools, large language models (LLMs), and automation products available today.
 Whether you're a developer, founder, creator, or simply curious about the latest in AI, This list is designed to help you discover powerful tools to boost productivity, streamline workflows, and unlock new possibilities.